-The Registrar's Office maintains official academic records (see also "Student Records" on page 30) for each past and present BCC student.
-These records are maintained in full accord with the Family Educational Rights and Privacy Act (also known as the Buckley Amendment).
-For details on student files and policies insuring their privacy, see "Confidentiality of Student Records" on page 20.
+The Registrar's Office maintains official academic records (see also "Student Records" on page 25) for each past and present BCC student.
+These records are maintained in full accord with the Family Educational Rights and Privacy Act.
+For details on student files and policies insuring their privacy, see "Confidentiality of Student Records" on page 19.
 Students who wish to have an official transcript of their record sent to another academic institution or prospective employer must make their request in writing to this office.
 There is a three dollar (\$3) charge for this service.
 Also, students can register for classes, drop or add courses, and file graduation application forms in this office.
 Information about FORUM and Core Competencies Portfolio is also available.